HEP-FCC/fcc-tutorials/FccSoftwareGit.md

     git fetch hep-fcc
     ```

--   merge the master branch from the official repository (1) into your development area:
+-   rebase to your development area on the master branch from the official repository (1):

     ```bash
-    git merge hep-fcc/master
+    git rebase -i hep-fcc/master
     ```

+    in this process you can also fix any commits that need touching up (more info in the [GitHub help](https://help.github.com/articles/about-git-rebase/) and the [Atlassian tutorial](https://www.atlassian.com/git/tutorials/rewriting-history))

 -   push your local changes to your fork (2), see [below](#contributing-code) how to create a local branch